Surrogacy: Traditional surrogacy

 A traditional surrogacy (also known as partial, natural, or straight surrogacy) is one where the gestational carrier's egg is fertilised by the intended father's or a donor's sperm.

 Insemination of the gestational carrier can be either through sex (natural insemination) or artificial insemination.
 Using the sperm of a donor results in a child who is not genetically related to the intended parents.
 If the intended father's sperm is used in the insemination, the resulting child is genetically related to both him and the gestational carrier.

-Some choose to inseminate privately without the intervention of a doctor or physician.
-In some jurisdictions, the intended parents using donor sperm need to go through an adoption process to have legal parental rights of the resulting child.
-Many fertility centres that provide for surrogacy assist the parties through the legal process.

 Risks

 Embryo

 The embryo transferred to the gestational carrier faces the same risks as any embryo transferred through IVF.
 Pre-transfer risks of the embryo include unintentional epigenetic effects, influence of media which the embryo is cultured on, and undesirable consequences of invasive manipulation of the embryo.
 Often, multiple embryos are transferred to increase the chance of success, and if multiple gestations occur, both the gestational carrier and the embryos face higher risks of complications.

 Children born through singleton IVF surrogacy have been shown to have no physical or mental abnormalities compared to those children born through natural conception.
 However, children born through multiple gestation by gestational carriers often result in preterm labor and delivery, resulting in prematurity and physical or mental anomalies.